Skip to content

 Founder, Eco Traders Australia

-A clinician with a PhD from the School of Maths, Science & Technology and training as a Registered Nurse, he’s dedicated to translating research into practical steps for better health.
-His work focuses on men’s health, mental wellbeing, and the gut–brain connection — exploring how nutrition, movement, and mindset influence resilience and recovery.
-He writes about evidence-based, natural approaches to managing stress, improving mood, and supporting long-term vitality.
+Dr. Matt McDougall is a clinician and health writer with a PhD from the School of Maths, Science & Technology, a Master of Arts in Community & Primary Healthcare, and training as a Registered Nurse.
+His work focuses on men’s health, mental wellbeing, and the gut-brain connection, with an interest in how nutrition, movement, and mindset shape resilience, recovery, and long-term vitality.
+He writes evidence-based content that helps readers make practical, informed decisions about natural health.